chihyang/CPP_Primer/tools/README.md

 #Tools to improve efficiency

-Scripts under this directory are tools that helps save your energy.
+Scripts under this directory are tools that help save your energy.
 Some of them have completed their tasks and shouldn't be used again.

 ##[Create chapter folders](CreateAllChapters.sh)